 When we meditate – whether we have been taught to use a mantra, to focus on the breath, or just to try and become as spacious as we can – we come closer to the infinite part of us.

-It never happened.
+That never happened.
 Thankfully, I had good teachers who told me it was never going to happen.
-For me, life, is about making choices that have consequences.
+For me, life is about making choices that have consequences.
 This is the definition of Karma: the law of cause and effect.

-So why do we make choices with negative affects?
+So, why do we make choices with negative effects?
 1.) we are not yet sensitive or aware enough to realize what the effect will be, or 2.) we have covered up our innate desire to feel deeply nourished so we are choosing momentary pleasure instead.

-When we become a parent, these choices have even greater affect: not just on us, but on our child.
-They are not just learning from what we say, of course; they learn how to move subconsciously from how we move; they learn how to breathe, what a normal daily rhythm is; and all sorts of other things by osmosis.
+When we become a parent, these choices have even greater affect, not just on us but also on our child.
+They are not just learning from what we say, of course; they are also learning how to move subconsciously from how we move; they learn how to breathe, what a normal daily rhythm looks like; and all sorts of other things by osmosis.

-And that’s the point of meditation.
-When we take time out of life to try and detach from our desires, and we connect to the self that knows that we’ll be ok with any outcome – we uncover the deep nurturing energy within ourselves, and we can be more sensitive and aware as we make choices that will affect our children for their whole lives.
+And that’s the point of meditation and meditation for moms.
+When we take time out of life to try and detach from our desires – and we connect to the self that knows that we’ll be OK with any outcome – we uncover the deep nurturing energy within ourselves, and we can be more sensitive and aware as we make choices that will affect our children for their whole lives.

-Sensitive to what? you ask.
+Sensitive to what, you may be wondering.
 To the universal qualities of truth, beauty, and goodness when they arise.
 We will see more goodness in one choice over another.
 We will be attracted to beauty that opens us up and takes us out of our ego-based fears.
 We will know our truth when we hear it.

 Let’s say it’s all going to be hard: to get the doula you might have to do some convincing.
-To start weaning, you’ll have to do some negotiating with both baby and yourself.
-To sleep train – whether you wait until baby can understand “no,” or you let him or her cry, it’s going to be difficult.
+To start weaning, you may have to do some negotiating with both baby and yourself.
+To sleep train you may wait until baby can understand the word “no,” or you may let her cry.
 We need strength – inner, powerful strength – to make the choices that are right for us.

-And while standing in Mountain Pose is hard, we do it anyway – every part of us engaged – to learn how step in to our center; to be unyielding about our decision to make choices from our radar for truth, beauty, and goodness that lies at the core our being.
+And while standing in Mountain Pose is hard, we do it anyway – every part of us engaged – to learn how to step into our center; to be unyielding about our decision to make choices from our radar for truth, beauty, and goodness that lies at the core our being.

 Wouldn’t it be nice to get it right the first time?
-Each choice we make, increasing the goodness, beauty and truth for us and our family?
+Each choice we make increases the goodness, beauty, and truth for us and our family?
 See you on the mat…